 Primary March Birthstone Aquamarine

-With its amazing blue-green color, the “Stone of the sea” Aquamarine quickly became a favorite among other birthstones.
+With its unique blue-green color, the “Stone of the sea” Aquamarine quickly became a favorite among other birthstones.
 Who wouldn’t want a piece of the sea, wearing it as birthstone jewelry and making an impression everywhere they appear?

 The light blue color of Aquamarine gems reminds us of summer and shimmering seawater.
 In addition, the precious gemstone became a symbol of purity, peacefulness, protection, and mental clarity.
-Furthermore, from Ancient times to this day, the Aquamarine March Birthstone’s healing properties are believed to be incredibly powerful and strong.
+Furthermore, from Ancient times to this day, the Aquamarine March Birthstone’s healing properties are believed to be incredibly powerful and robust.